TheBlackParrot/SpinRequests/README.md

 - SpinShareLib

 # HTTP API
 By default, a simple HTTP server is started on http://127.0.0.1:6969.
 Port and IP can be changed in the mod's JSON configuration file.
-A game restart (a hard restart) is required for changes to take effect.
+A game restart is required for changes to take effect.

 > [!CAUTION]
 > It is **NOT RECOMMENDED** to let this listen on a public IP address.
 Unless you know what you're doing, stick to `localhost`/`127.x.x.x` IP ranges or any LAN IP range (`10.x.x.x`; `172.16.x.x - 172.31.x.x`; or `192.168.x.x`).